§ 01 Burnout & occupational stress

 What if I am still functioning at work?

 Functioning does not mean the load is sustainable.
-We look at sleep, recovery, mood, anxiety, irritability, concentration, relationships, and what it is costing you to keep going.
+Plenty of people perform impeccably right up until they cannot.
+We look at sleep, recovery, mood, irritability, concentration, relationships, and what it is costing you to keep going.

 What is the first step?